cesanta/mongoose-os/platforms/esp8266/README.md

 - NO_HTTP_EVAL: disables http eval server
 - ESP_GDB_SERVER: enables GDB server
 - ESP_COREDUMP: enables printing of coredump on crash
+- ESP_COREDUMP_NOAUTO: disables automatic coredumping on crash
 - ESP_ENABLE_WATCHDOG: enables watchdog (the watchdog is not fed nor we provide yet a way to feed it from JS, the ESP will be reset if you execute time consuming operations!)

 ## GDB

-This build also includes an optional GDB server, enabled with the -DV7_GDB compiler flag.
+This build also includes an optional GDB server, enabled with the -DESP_GDB_SERVER compiler flag.
 When enabled, each illegal instruction or memory access will trap into the GDB server.

 This can be very useful both to debug your custom C code, and to provide us with stack traces for debugging issues in the JS VM and other parts of the SmartJS SDK.

 The user can attach with a gdb build supporting the lx106 framework.
 We offer such a binary in our cesanta/esp8266-build-oss docker image.
-Please make sure you use at least version 1.1.0 (if 1.1.0 is not yet the default, you can fetch it as cesanta/esp8266-build-oss:1.1.0).
+Please make sure you use at least version 1.3.0 (if 1.3.0 is not yet the default, you can fetch it as cesanta/esp8266-build-oss:1.3.0-cesanta).

 The docker image cannot access the device serial port so you should create a proxy.
 You can use either socat or our http://github.com/cesanta/gopro tool.